 Breach of Contract Lawyer

-A client may sue an attorney for breach of contract only if: 1) the contract for legal employment requires the lawyer to do a specific act which would not be part of their general duties as an attorney; and 2) if there was total nonperformance of those specific acts required by the contract.
-Poor performance of the specific promise in the contract still constitutes legal malpractice, not a breach of contract.
+Sometimes clients want to sue their attorney under a breach of contract theory, but this generally is not available to the client.
+This is because courts generally only allow a client to sue an attorney for breach of contract if: 1) the contract for legal employment requires the lawyer to do a specific act which would not be part of their general duties as an attorney; and 2) if there was total nonperformance of those specific acts required by the contract.
+This does not come up very often.